ASK0805/Health_Alert_System/README.md

 [kafka_consume_alerts.py](kafka_consume_alerts.py)

 ## Impact :
-The main aim of this project is to integrate the technology with health monitoring system with the help of which we can saves many life of peoples.
+The main aim of this project is to integrate IoT devices with a health monitoring system.
+By leveraging data engineering, the system collects real-time health data and sends alerts directly to doctors via email, enabling timely medical interventions that can address many challenges in the healthcare system.

+This system also offers several other benefits.
+In rural areas, where access to medical professionals is limited, it enables continuous monitoring and reporting, reducing the need for long-distance travel for basic check-ups.
+It also minimizes unnecessary hospital visits, saving costs, especially for elderly and chronically ill patients.
+Automated data sharing ensures that doctors are kept up-to-date with patients’ health without waiting for scheduled appointments.